nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

     [project]
     requires-python = ">=3.9.2"
     dependencies = [
-        "eventsourcing>=9.4.0,<9.5.0",
+        "eventsourcing>=9.4.3,==9.4.*",
     ]

-Requiring a specific major and minor version number in this way will avoid any potentially destabilising additional features with minor version increments, and also avoid all backward incompatible changes introduced with major version number increments.
+Requiring a specific major and minor version number in this way will avoid any potentially destabilising additional features with minor version increments, and also avoid potentially backward incompatible changes introduced with major version number increments.

-Upgrading to new minor versions is encouraged, but it is recommended to do this carefully so that you can be sure your project isn't inadvertently broken by changes in the library.
-Migrating to new major versions is also encouraged, but by definition this may involve your making changes to your project to adjust for the backward incompatibilities introduced by the new major version.
-Of course it's your project so, if you wish, feel free to pin the major and minor and point version, or indeed only the major version.
+Upgrading to new versions is encouraged, but it is recommended to do this carefully so that you can be sure your project isn't inadvertently broken by changes in the library.

+Please note, if you are developing a library that depends on this library, then it is generally recommended not to have upper limit caps on the versions of your dependencies, and to leave the responsibility for ensuring application integrity to application developers.

 Install options
 ===============